 - Sunday - no training/maintenance calories

-Preferably sometime in the late afternoon or early evening perform HIIT cardio or sprinting.
-The timing for the HIIT on weight training off days is not terribly important but keep in mind, the evening is usually a time when the metabolism begins to slow.
-By performing intense exercise at this time we stimulate the metabolism so the metabolic rate over the course of 24 hours is greater.
-After this, have a protein drink along with some liquid carbs which would be equivalent to about 1/2 of the total 80-gram allotment of carbs for the day.
-Since the body is most responsive to carbohydrate consumption following activity try to get more carbs in postworkout, regardless of when you perform it.
-Throughout the rest of the day the body would be in a hard-core fat-burning state.
-Diet would consist of mostly lean meats, fibrous veggies and quality fats about every 3 hours throughout the day.
+Preferably sometime in the late afternoon or early evening, perform HIIT cardio or sprinting.
+The timing for the HIIT on weight-training off-days is not terribly important, but keep in mind that the evening is usually a time when the metabolism begins to slow.
+By performing intense exercise at this time, we stimulate the metabolism so the metabolic rate over the course of 24 hours is greater.
+After this, have a protein drink along with some liquid carbs which would be equivalent to about half of the total 80-gram allotment of carbs for the day.
+Since the body is most responsive to carbohydrate consumption following activity, try to get more carbs in post-workout, regardless of when you perform it.
+Throughout the rest of the day, the body would be in a hard-core fat-burning state.
+Diet would consist of mostly lean meats, fibrous veggies and quality fats about every three hours throughout the day.

-Again our hypothetical trainee gets up and this time does the optional slower/longer duration cardio for 40 minutes such as walking on a slightly inclined treadmill at a pace not so fast that it leaves him out of breath, but just fast enough so it would be a little difficult to carry on a conversation.
-After this have a protein/carb drink.
-The amount of carbs would be less than the preceding days HIIT cardio post-workout consumption, maybe 20 grams since the longer duration slower cardio is less taxing on the glycogen system.
+Again, our hypothetical trainee gets up and this time does the optional slower, longer-duration cardio for 40 minutes, such as walking on a slightly inclined treadmill at a pace not so fast that it leaves him out of breath, but just fast enough so it would be a little difficult to carry on a conversation.
+After this, have a protein-carb drink.
+The amount of carbs would be less than the preceding days of HIIT cardio post-workout consumption, maybe 20 grams since the longer-duration slower cardio is less taxing on the glycogen system.

-Another important thing to remember is, since this is a weight training day and this training session is around 3 p.m. he'll only be eating the low cal/low carb portion for approximately 1/2 day so the macronutrient total needs to be adjusted since those numbers are based on a full day's total.
-Instead of 1600 calories 200 grams of protein/80 grams of carbs and 53 grams of fat we need to cut those in half and eat about 800 calories/ 100 grams of protein/40 grams of carbs and 26 grams of fat from breakfast until 3 p.m.
+Another important thing to remember is, since this is a weight-training day and this training session is around 3 p.m. he'll only be eating the low-cal/low-carb portion for approximately half day, so the macronutrient total needs to be adjusted since those numbers are based on a full day's total.
+Instead of 1600 calories, 200 grams of protein, 80 grams of carbs, and 53 grams of fat, we need to cut those in half and eat about 800 calories, 100 grams of protein, 40 grams of carbs, and 26 grams of fat from breakfast until 3 p.m.